qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tutorials/tutorial-part-3.rst

   * ``nullable`` describse that the property can be null
   * ``event`` takes the name of the event fired on a change of the property

 The real advantage here is the ``event`` key which tells the qooxdoo property system to fire an event every time the property value changes.
-This event is mandatory for the whole :doc:`data binding <data_binding/single_value_binding>` we want to use later.
+This event is mandatory for the whole :doc:`data binding </pages/data_binding/single_value_binding>` we want to use later.
 But that's it for setting up a property.
-You can find all possible property keys :doc:`in the documentation <properties_quickref>`.
+You can find all possible property keys :doc:`in the documentation </pages/core/properties_quickref>`.

 Now we need to connect the property of the store with the property of the *twitter service*.
-That's an easy task with the :doc:`single value binding <data_binding/single_value_binding>` included in the qooxdoo data binding.
+That's an easy task with the :doc:`single value binding </pages/data_binding/single_value_binding>` included in the qooxdoo data binding.
 Just add the following line after the creation of the data store:

 ::